kburchfiel/pfn/front_matter_for_book.md

 (These are all static images, but you'll also learn how to create interactive HTML versions of these charts as well.)

-Visualizations are just one component of Python for Nonprofits, but I did want to add some images to this Readme--and maps and charts make for more interesting images than do screenshots of tables!
+Visualizations are just one component of Python for Nonprofits, but I did want to add some images to this section--and maps and charts make for more interesting images than do screenshots of tables!